jawahar-shazab/docs/docs/api.md

 POST /v1/sites
 ```

-Creates a new site and agent in the database.
+This API creates a new site and an associated agent in the database, registering both a physical site and the necessary agent for monitoring or other system tasks.

 Additional operations:

-- Creates Pub/Sub topic and subscription using agent ID.
+- Creating a Pub/Sub topic and subscription using the agent ID.

-- Creates GCP Cloud Storage folders (`images`, `videos`, `discover`, `logs`).
+- Creating GCP Cloud Storage folders (`images`, `videos`, `discover`, `logs`).

-- Saves GCP service key and unique UUID (agent access key) to the agent model.
+- Saving the GCP service key and a unique UUID (agent access key) to the agent model.

 #### 2. Fetch All Sites for a Business